TheMilkmang/Kinoko-discord-bot/README.txt

 ]sellp quantity price	list a quantity of pretzels for sell at a price ]buyp quantity price	list a buy order for a quantity of pretzels at a price (this will buy at that price and anything below that price)

+Notes: ]mushies and ]pretzels won't show up in your balances when you do ]m or ]pretzels.
+The price is EACH.
+1000 pretzels times 100 mushrooms each is a lot of mushrooms, for example.